vechain/connex/doc/api.md

 ### Create a Ticker

 `Ticker` is a concept that describes chain increment, when there is a new block added to the chain, tickers will be triggered.
-This API will create a ticker which has a function that creates a `Promise` that will resolve when a new block is truely added, please be advised that it never rejects.
+This API will create a ticker which has a function that creates a `Promise` that will resolve when a new block is truly added, please be advised that it never rejects.

 Returns `Thor.Ticker`